zeshantahir105/invoice-generation/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run serve`

+Starts the server for generating PDF invoices.\
+The server runs on [http://localhost:3002](http://localhost:3002) and handles PDF generation requests.

+Make sure to run this command in a separate terminal window while developing, as it needs to run alongside the React development server.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**